VirgilSecurity/virgil-sdk-go/crypto/README.md

 ## Update auto generated libraries

-Copy everything from the `./wrapper/go/*` and https://github.com/VirgilSecurity/virgil-crypto-c folders and paste it into the `./crypto/wrapper`.
+Copy everything from the `./wrapper/go/*` folder in https://github.com/VirgilSecurity/virgil-crypto-c and paste it into the `./crypto/wrapper`.

 ## Update pre-build libraries